JustManish/MedBook/README.md

 # MedBook

 ## Overview
-MedBook is an iOS/iPadOS application that allows users to search for books, sort them based on various parameters, and bookmark their favorite books for later use.
-The app follows a clean and scalable architecture, implementing the MVVM pattern with SOLID principles and Protocol-Oriented Programming for navigation.
-SwiftUI is used for the UI, while Core Data serves as the local storage mechanism.
+MedBook is an iOS application that allows users to search for books, sort them based on various parameters, and bookmark their favorite books for later use.
+The app follows a clean and scalable architecture, implementing the MVVM pattern with SOLID principles and Protocol-Oriented Programming for navigation it relies on UINavigationController, SwiftUI is used for the UI, while Core Data and UserDefaults serves as the local storage mechanism.

 ## Features
 ### Level 1 - Authentication